gansutianqi/gansutianqi-site-v3/README.md

 + theme
     + run `yarn run bulid` to compile assert of bs4 theme
     + run `yarn run watch` to watch and compile the theme assert

+## npm & yarn issue
++ add package or install new package with `--no-bin-links` options.